Reachable Polyhedral Marching (RPM): An Exact Analysis Tool for Deep-Learned Control Systems: Introduction

 The paper is organized as follows.
 We give related work in Section \ref{Sec:RelatedWork} and give background and state the problem in Section \ref{Sec:Background}.
-Section \ref{Sec:PWA} presents our main algorithm, RPM, and explains its derivation.
-In Section \ref{Sec:Reachability} we use RPM to perform forward and backward reachability computations for ReLU networks over multiple time steps.
-Next, in Section \ref{Sec:Invariant} we summarize existing results on computing robust control invariant sets for PWA dynamical systems.
-In Section \ref{Sec:ROA} we use RPM to compute ROAs using these PWA invariant set tools.
-Finally, Section \ref{Sec:Examples} presents numerical results using RPM in the aforementioned examples, and we offer conclusions in Section \ref{Sec:Conclusions}.
-A proof for the main theorem on the correctness of RPM is presented in the Appendix.
+Section \ref{Sec:PWA} describes the RPM algorithm and explains its derivation.
+In Section \ref{Sec:Reachability} we describe how RPM is used to perform forward and backward reachability computations for ReLU networks over multiple time steps.
+In Section \ref{Sec:ROA} we describe how RPM is leveraged to compute control invariant sets and ROAs.
+Finally, Section \ref{Sec:Examples} presents numerical results for computing control invariant sets and ROAs for learned dynamical systems and we offer conclusions in Section \ref{Sec:Conclusions}.